madhuakula/kubernetes-goat/guide/src/reports/checkov.md

-# checkov report for Kubernetes Goat
+# Checkov report for Kubernetes Goat

 To identify all of the 232 kubernetes configuration issues run [checkov](https://github.com/bridgecrewio/checkov) by Bridgecrew